Eulerian path: Undirected Eulerian graphs

 Euler stated a necessary condition for a finite graph to be Eulerian as all vertices must have even degree.
 Hierholzer proved this is a sufficient condition in a paper published in 1873.
 This leads to the following necessary and sufficient statement for what a finite graph must have to be Eulerian: An undirected connected finite graph is Eulerian if and only if every vertex of G has even degree.

-The following result was proved by Veblen in 1912: An undirected connected graph is Eulerian if and only if it is the disjoint union of some cycles.Hierholzer developed a linear time algorithm for constructing an Eulerian tour in an undirected graph.
+The following result was proved by Veblen in 1912: An undirected connected graph is Eulerian if and only if it is the disjoint union of some cycles.
+Hierholzer developed a linear time algorithm for constructing an Eulerian tour in an undirected graph.

 Directed Eulerian graphs

-It is possible to have a directed graph that has all even degrees but is not Eulerian.
-This means that even degrees is not a sufficient condition for a digraph to be Eulerian.
-König proved that a digraph must also have the same number of arcs entering and leaving each vertex to be Eulerian.
-In other words, the directed graph must be symmetric.
-A directed and strongly connected graph is Eulerian if and only if every vertex of G is symmetric.
+It is possible to have a directed graph that has all even out-degrees but is not Eulerian.
+Since an Eulerian circuit leaves a vertex the same number of times as it enters that vertex, a necessary condition for an Eulerian circuit to exist is that the in-degree and out-degree are equal at each vertex.
+Obviously, connectivity is also necessary.
+König proved that these conditions are also sufficient.
+That is, a directed graph is Eulerian if and only if it is connected and the in-degree and out-degree are equal at each vertex.

+In this theorem it doesn't matter whether "connected" means "weakly connected" or "strongly connected" since they are equivalent for Eulerian graphs.

 Hierholzer's linear time algorithm for constructing an Eulerian tour is also applicable to directed graphs.

 Mixed Eulerian graphs

-If a mixed graph has even degrees only, it is not guaranteed to be an Eulerian graph.
-This means that evenness is a necessary but not sufficient condition for a mixed graph to be Eulerian.
-If a mixed graph is even and symmetric, it is guaranteed to be symmetric.
-This means that evenness and being symmetric is a necessary condition for a mixed graph to be Eulerian.
-This is not a necessary and sufficient condition however, because it is possible to construct a graph that is even and not symmetric that is still Eulerian.
+All mixed graphs that are both even and symmetric are guaranteed to be Eulerian.
+However, this is not a necessary condition, as it is possible to construct a non-symmetric, even graph that is Eulerian.